-How can I access the Epilepsy Nurse Line?
+How can I access the National Epilepsy Line?

 How long will it take to receive a reply?

-Calls to The Epilepsy Nurse Line will be answered immediately by a Registered Nurse 7 days a week and emails will be answered the next business day by a Registered Nurse.
+Calls to The National Epilepsy Line will be answered immediately by a Registered Nurse and emails will be answered the next business day by a Registered Nurse.

 Who will I be speaking with?